This article is part of a larger series on How to Do Payroll.

 Step 7: File payroll taxes with the federal and Illinois state government.
 Follow the IRS instructions for federal taxes, including unemployment.

 - Illinois Income Taxes: You must file and pay these online at MyTax Illinois.
 If you are unable to do so, you must request a waiver from IDOR.
 Payments are due on the 15th of the following month for monthly payments.
 If you pay semiweekly, payments are due three to five days after payday.
-The Form IL-941 is due according to the quarterly schedule below.
+The Form IL-941 is due according to a set quarterly schedule—you can download the detailed schedule as a PDF.
 If you pay more than $500 per quarter, you need to file an IL-501.
-You can download the detailed schedule as a PDF.

 For Wages Paid During